JuliaPackaging/BinaryBuilder.jl/docs/src/building.md

 triplet.(supported_platforms())
 ```

-The triplet of the platform is used name of the tarball generated.
+The triplet of the platform is used in the name of the tarball generated.

 For some packages, (cross-)compilation may not be possible for all those
 platforms, or you have interested in building the package only for a subset of